 LFY Consulting, offers international coaching and consulting services for achievement oriented business professionals that are in a managerial or directorial level position, that have thought about leaving their job or starting their own business due to feeling stuck and unfulfilled.

-Yet, the purpose of feedback is not to reject us, but to foster our growth and development—to guide us toward even greater success.
+However, the purpose of feedback is not to reject us, but to foster our growth and development—to guide us toward even greater success.
 When we turn away from information that can propel us forward, we miss the opportunity to advance our careers.

 ---